nellore/rail/README.md

 ```
 ./install_rail-rna-0.1.8c -h
 ```
-for more installation options.
+for more installation options, or refer to [these](http://docs.rail.bio/installation/) detailedinstallation instructions.
 If the executable doesn't work, you may need [Python](http://www.python.org).
 You'll also need Bowtie 1 and 2 indexes of the appropriate genome assembly if you will be running Rail-RNA in either its single-computer (local) or IPython Parallel (parallel) modes.
 The easiest way to get these is by downloading an [Illumina iGenome](http://support.illumina.com/sequencing/sequencing_software/igenome.html).
 If running Rail-RNA on EMR (elastic mode) and aligning to hg19, the assembly can be specified at the command line with the `-a` parameter.
-More assemblies are on their way.

 Get started
 -----